Ashutosh257/puppy-adoption-website/README.md

 Next, we migrate our models to database using `flask db migrate`.
 Finally, we use `flask db upgrade` to apply the changes.

-You can refer: https://flask-migrate.readthedocs.io/en/latest/#example for a further understanding.
+You can refer: https://flask-migrate.readthedocs.io/en/latest/#example for further understanding.

 # Running the Flask Application